turingschool/curriculum/source/projects/contact_manager.markdown

 Rerun the phone number model specs.

-Now they're complaining that about an `undefined method `person_id'`.
+Now they're complaining that about an `undefined method 'person_id'`.
 OK, no problem.
 Open up the phone number model.
 Update any validations that include `person_id` to `contact_id`.

 Run the tests again, and they should be passing, but for the wrong reasons.
 Let's improve our tests.
 We still have references to `person` that need to be changed to `contact`.
 When updated they should look something like this: